-A grievance is defined as an alleged violation, misinterpretation, or misapplication of the provisions of the Contract or of a Santa Cruz Community Counseling Center Personnel Policy that adversely affects an employee's wages, hours or terms and conditions of employment.
+A grievance is defined as an alleged violation, misinterpretation, or misapplication of the provisions of the Contract that adversely affects an employee's wages, hours or terms and conditions of employment.
 No claims for monetary relief shall exceed sixty (60) days prior to the date of the grievance filing.